Cross-Domain Evaluation of a Deep Learning-Based Type Inference System: Introduction

 \end{description}

-In order to ensure the reproducibility of our experiments, we make our mining and preprocessing scripts to create the dataset avaiable\footnote{https://gitlab.com/dlr-dw/type-inference}, as well as our experimental pipeline.
-Furthermore, we provide a repository list of our dataset and a ready-to-use version of the preprocessed data.\\
+In order to ensure the reproducibility of our experiments, we make our mining and preprocessing scripts to create the dataset available\footnote{\url{https://gitlab.com/dlr-dw/type-inference}}, as well as our experimental pipeline.
+Furthermore, we provide a repository list of our dataset.

-The paper is structured as described in the following paragraph.
+The paper is structured as follows.
 In Section \ref{sec:relatedWork}, a literature review on deep learning-based type inference systems and existing datasets is given.
-This is followed by Section \ref{sec:methods}, which covers the basics of dataset shift and the Type4Py method.
+This is followed by Section \ref{sec:methods}, which explains the occurring problems and the Type4Py method.
 Section \ref{sec:dataset} describes the creation of the dataset including the preprocessing steps.
 We use Section \ref{sec:evaluation} to present our research questions, evaluate the experiments and afterward answer the research questions.
 In the succeeding Section \ref{sec:limitations}, the limitations of our approach are described.
 Finally, a summary with an outlook is given in Section \ref{sec:conclusion}.